Project-MONAI/monai-deploy-app-sdk/platforms/aidoc/README.md

 ## Test API Endpoints

-A simplest test client is provided, which makes call to the endpoint, as well as providing a callback endpoint to receives message content at the specidied port.
+A simplest test client is provided, which makes call to the endpoint, as well as providing a callback endpoint to receives message content at the specified port.

 Open another console window and change directory to the same as this file.